-- 115.13 (b).
+115.13 (b).
 A memorandum from the Warden was provided stating there were no deviations from the staffing plan in the last 12 months as of March 1, 2019.
-During my interview with the Warden he explained deviations from the staffing plan are very rare.
-He further explained that if there is a deviation from the staffing plan, he is made aware of the deviation. - 115.13 (c).
+During my interview with the Warden he explained deviations from the staffing plan are very rare and is usually due to weather incidents.
+He further explained that if there is a deviation from the staffing plan, he is made aware of the deviation.

+115.13 (c).
 Policy IMPP 12-137D Staffing Analysis, Operational Staffing and Roster Management was provided for review in the PAQ.
 IMPP 12-137D Staffing Analysis, Operational Staffing and Roster Management (p.5) requires that the staffing plan be forwarded to the PREA Coordinator and Staff Audit Coordinator for review no later than January 1 of each year, who shall consult with the facility, and Deputy Secretary of Facilities Management or Deputy Secretary of Juvenile Services and Secretary as needed in follow up to the review of the completed form.
-The PREA Coordinator stated in her interview that she is consulted as needed regarding any assessments of, or adjustments to, the staffing plan for this facility. - 115.13 (d).
-During the tour of the LCF post logs were reviewed for documentation of unannounced rounds by intermediate or higher-level staff.
-An informal interview with correctional officers on the housing units revealed that supervisors will come into the unit unannounced.
+The PREA Coordinator stated in her interview that she is consulted as needed regarding any assessments of, or adjustments to, the staffing plan for this facility.
+However, in a follow-up email the PREA Coordinator that she has difficulty in gaining compliance by the facility and is often left out when the facility staffing plan is created.

+115.13 (d).
+During the tour of the NCF post logs were reviewed for documentation of unannounced rounds by intermediate or higher-level staff.
+Additional logs were requested by the auditor and provided for two random dates in April.
+Unannounced rounds by intermediate or higher-level staff at least once per shift were recorded on all post logs and in the logs presented for April.
+An informal interview with correctional officers on the housing units revealed that supervisors will "pop in" unannounced.
 An interview with intermediate or higher-level staff revealed that unannounced rounds are being made and the intermediate or higher-level staff does not follow a routine either in time of the unannounced round or in the rotation of the areas he makes those unannounced rounds.
 He said he does this in order to prevent the staff from alerting other staff.